Paleopolyploidy: Allopolyploidy and autopolyploidy

+Autopolyploidy and allopolyploidy can be distinguished using a gene tree.
+Another method of distinguishing the two is by the significantly different levels of gene loss (fractionation) that tends to show up in allopolyploidy (between different subgenomes) but not in autopolyploidy (between identical copies).

 Vertebrates as paleopolyploid

 The hypothesis of vertebrate paleopolyploidy originated as early as the 1970s, proposed by the biologist Susumu Ohno.
 He reasoned that the vertebrate genome could not achieve its complexity without large scale whole-genome duplications.
 The "two rounds of genome duplication" hypothesis (2R hypothesis) came about, and gained in popularity, especially among developmental biologists.

 Some researchers have questioned the 2R hypothesis because it predicts that vertebrate genomes should have a 4:1 gene ratio compared with invertebrate genomes, and this is not supported by findings from the 48 vertebrate genome projects available in mid-2011.
 For example, the human genome consists of ~20,500 protein coding genes according to counts from the Ensembl genome browser while an average invertebrate genome size is about 15,000 genes.
-The amphioxus genome sequence provided support for the hypothesis of two rounds of whole genome duplication, followed by loss of duplicate copies of most genes.
 Additional arguments against 2R were based on the lack of the (AB)(CD) tree topology amongst four members of a gene family in vertebrates.
 However, if the two genome duplications occurred close together, we would not expect to find this topology.

+The amphioxus genome sequence provided support for the hypothesis of two rounds of whole genome duplication, followed by loss of duplicate copies of most genes.
+Additional amphioxus genomes further strengthen this hypothesis, with many chromosomal segments showing the expected (AB)(CD) tree topology.

-A recent study generated the sea lamprey genetic map, which yielded strong support for the hypothesis that a single whole-genome duplication occurred in the basal vertebrate lineage, preceded and followed by several evolutionarily independent segmental duplications that occurred over chordate evolution.
+A 2015 study generated the sea lamprey genetic map, which yielded strong support for the hypothesis that a single whole-genome duplication occurred in the basal vertebrate lineage, preceded and followed by several evolutionarily independent segmental duplications that occurred over chordate evolution.

+A 2021 study sequenced the genome of the Japanese lamprey.
+It upended the results of the 2015 study and supports the existence of a universal 1R duplication before the Cyclostomata (the extant jawless fish, which includes hagfish and lamprey) and Gnathostomata (jawed fish, which includes the tetrapods, e.g. humans) split.
+The two lineages then each carried out their own 2R: a duplication/tetraploidization in the jawed fish, a triplication/hexaploidization in the Cyclostomata.
+A 2024 study sequenced the genome of the brown hagfish and compared it to other vertebrate genomes, both jawed and jawless.
+The "shared 1R, then separate 2R" framework of the 2021 study is strongly supported by gene tree and synteny.
+It is also shown that although the 1R event has underwent rediploidization (i.e. homeologous chromosomes stopped recombining, making the genome once again act as diploid) at the Cyclostomata-Gnathostomata split, the Cyclostomata 2R event has not underwent full rediploidization at the time of the hagfish-lamprey split.
+This helps recontextualize the messy picture found by the 2015 study.